Airsoft Vs. Paintball Pain Comparison

 To understand this better, just think of a car traveling at 20 miles an hour.
 If this car were to crash it would hurt a lot less than a car traveling at 60 miles an hour.
 The higher the speed, the higher the damage.

-The average FPS for most airsoft guns is 350-400 when rated with a .20g BB.
+The average FPS for most airsoft replicas is 350-400 when rated with a .20g BB.
 This is a good place to be for your gun since most fields require you to chronograph under 400 FPS.

 So to summarize, the higher the FPS, the more pain you will feel when getting shot.